 Despite the superficially good performance, the NGO's judgment, however, is not fully positive.
 Indeed, many problems remain to be resolved, such as growing "political polarization, unspoken publicity, sensationalism and profit-seeking."
 Distortions that, according to RSF, prevent citizens from accessing objective information and hinder the work of journalists, already tested by working conditions described as "toxic": low salaries and exhausting rotations are driving young people away from the profession.

-Alessandra Colarizi, China Files
+Alessandra Colarizi, editorial director of China Files